NormallyRayne/-Module-2-Challenge/README.md

 Provide a short description explaining your project's what, why, and how.
 Use the following questions as a guide:

-- What was your motivation?
- -To test what I have learned with javascript, as well as build on my skills in HTML, CSS
+- What was your motivation?: To test what I have learned with javascript, as well as build on my skills in HTML, CSS

 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
- -To showcase my skills and what I have learned from the class.
+(Note: the answer is not "Because it was a homework assignment."): To showcase my skills and what I have learned from the class.

-- What problem does it solve?
- -A way for people to generate unique passwords, instead of reusing the same password.
+- What problem does it solve?: A way for people to generate unique passwords, instead of reusing the same password.

-- What did you learn?
+- What did you learn?: JavaScript
- -JavaScript

 ## Table of Contents N/A